lfades/cottz-publish/README.md

 * **callback** receive (`doc`, `atIndex`) when is added and (`doc`, `atIndex`, `oldDoc`) when is changed
 * **field** is the field in the main document that has the array
 * **options (not required)** is an object like this: `{sort: array, sortField: '_id'}` implements changes based on the position within the `sort`. `sort` is an array of values and `sortField` is the field of the document where they are, by default is the _id

+### this.paginate (field, limit)
+page within an array without re run the publication or callback

 ## publishCursor (cursor, this, collectionName)
 publishes a cursor, `collectionName` is not required